lightly.utils

 Numpy array of n x p datapoints where p <= d.

-Fits PCA to randomly selected subset of embeddings.
+Fits PCA to a randomly selected subset of embeddings.

 For large datasets, it can be unfeasible to perform PCA on the whole data.
 This method can fit a PCA on a fraction of the embeddings in order to save computational resources.